awsdocs/aws-cloud9-user-guide/doc_source/ami-contents.md

 Use the following information to get details about Amazon Machine Images \(AMIs\) that AWS Cloud9 uses for an EC2 environment\.

+**Important**
+If your environment's Amazon EC2 instance is based on an Amazon Linux 2 AMI or an Amazon Linux AMI template, security updates are installed on the instance immediately after it's launched\.
+And security patches are then automatically applied to the instance every hour\.
+These updates are applied by a background process and don't affect your use of the instance\.
+For an Ubuntu EC2 environment, security updates are also installed on the instance immediately after it's launched\.
+Then the `unattended-upgrades` package automatically installs available updates daily\.

 **Topics**
 + [Amazon Linux 2/Amazon Linux](#ami-contents-amazon-linux)
 + [Ubuntu Server](#ami-contents-ubuntu-server)